 Have you ever had a vision in your head of a piece of furniture that would be perfect for your home, only you have trouble actually finding it, at a price you can afford?
 That happens to me more often than I would like to admit, but then again that’s the beauty of DIY.
-If you’re unable to find exactly what you’re looking for you can create it yourself, and often times for less than what you would pay retail.
-This is what led us to building our own custom RV sofa.
+If you’re unable to find exactly what you’re looking for you can create it yourself, and oftentimes for less than what you would pay retail.
+This is what led us to build our own custom RV sofa.

 I’ll admit that building a sofa was low on our priority list.
-We really wanted to find something that would work within budget because we had never built one before.
+We really wanted to find something that would work within a budget because we had never built one before.
 I mean, what if it turned out ugly or even worse… uncomfortable?
 Yeah, sofa making seemed like something we should leave to the pros.

 However, after spending countless hours scouring the web for the “perfect” RV sofa we had trouble finding one that fit the following criteria: